-Limassol has recently completed work on a project to build a new marina located to the west of Limassol Castle, between the old and new ports.
-This new development allows berthing of ocean-going yachts, with the marina having a capacity of 1,000 vessels.
-Having welcomed its first residents and yachts, the marina is accessible to every local, tourist or visitor, as well as its boat and property residents.
+Limassol has begun work on a project to build a new marina located to the west of Limassol Castle, between the old and new ports.
+This new development allows berthing of ocean-going yachts, whose construction was completed in 2017, with the marina having a capacity of 1,000 vessels.
+Having welcomed its first residents and yachts Marina is accessible to every local, tourist or visitor, as well as its boat and property residents.